tomcucinotta/distwalk/README.md

 Show a short help message.

-Many parameters in the `dw_client` command-line can be specified as samples to be drawn from a probability distribution.
+The parameters in the `dw_client` command-line syntax denoted with the `_spec` suffix can be specified as either constant values, or samples to be drawn from a probability distribution, to be generated from a deterministic sequence, or read from a CSV file.
 The tool has a versatile syntax allowing for a wide range of specifications:
 - constant values: just use a number, but consider using 'k' or 'm' suffixes, to shorten thousands and millions, respectively; for time quantities, the default time-unit is in microseconds, but the suffixes 'ns', 'us', 'ms' or 's' allow for a more friendly syntax;
   for example, 1500 requests can be specified as `-n 1500` or `-n 1.5k`; a COMPUTE operation with processing time of 10ms (= 10000us) can be specified as `-C 10000`, `-C 10000us`, `-C 10ms`, or even `-C 0.01s`;
 - probability distributions: the syntax is prob:value[,param=value[,...]]; different parameters are supported depending on the distribution: